zacharysyoung/Stenway_RSV-Specification/README.md

     `EOV`

- 2. A row is 0 or more values, terminated by the end-of-row byte 0xFF (EOR).
+ 2. A row is zero or more values, terminated by the end-of-row byte 0xFF (EOR).
 For example:

     `aaa EOV EOV ccc EOV EOR`